brownt47/R-For-Data-Science-Solutions/Chapter 3.6.1 Solutions.md

 I assume the author wanted to remove the legend so the three example code and their graphs could appear as similar as possible.

-here is the graph with the line removed and we see the legend to the left of the plot:
+here is the graph with the line removed and we see the legend to the right of the plot:

 ```R
 ggplot(data = mpg) +